forseti-security/forseti-security/_docs/_latest/use/index.md

 # {{ page.title }}

-Learn about using the command line interface (CLI) and third-party tool queries to access Forseti Security.
+Learn about using the command-line interface (CLI) and third-party tool queries to access Forseti Security.

 ---